 "The Most Merciful.
 He taught the Quran.
 He created the human.
 He taught him speech." — Surah Ar-Rahman (55:1-4)

 Notice the order: before Allah mentions creating the human, He mentions teaching the Quran.
 Before the body, the mind and spirit.
 Before existence, revelation.
 The greatest gift precedes the physical existence that receives it.
-And bayan — articulate speech — is listed as one of Allah's primary gifts.
-The ability to communicate, pray, and recite Quran is a divine gift specific to humanity.
+This is a deliberate statement from Allah about what He values most among His gifts to creation: not the breath in your lungs first, but the words He sent to guide that breath.

 "And the heaven He raised and imposed the balance." — Surah Ar-Rahman (55:7)